lsoustelle/qMT/README.md

 Additional features
 -------------------
+For original SP-MPF computation
 * As in Ref.
 [6], a synthetic MT reference can be computed from a 2-points VFA protocol (*synt_SPGR_CLI.py*).
-* For original SP-MPF computation (*fit_SPqMT_CLI.py*), two presets of constraint qMT parameters are proposed for adult human brain at 3T [3] and adult mouse brain at 7T [7].
+* In *fit_SPqMT_CLI.py*, two presets of constraint qMT parameters are proposed for adult human brain at 3T [3] and adult mouse brain at 7T [7].

 Dependencies
 ------------
-* The package is intended to have NIfTI files as inputs; please consider conversion package such as [DICOMIFIER](https://github.com/lamyj/dicomifier) or [dcm2niix](https://github.com/rordenlab/dcm2niix).
+* The package is intended to have NIfTI files as inputs; please consider conversion package such as [dcm2niix](https://github.com/rordenlab/dcm2niix) or [DICOMIFIER](https://github.com/lamyj/dicomifier).
-* Specific Python packages: numpy , scipy and nibabel.
+* Specific Python packages: numpy, scipy and nibabel.
     - Tested on Python 3.8.2 (Windows 10, Ubuntu 20.04 & 18.04), with numpy-1.19.4, scipy-1.5.4 and nibabel-3.2.0
     - For computational efficiency, it is strongly advised to have a numpy package compiled with MKL (native in conda default channels)